pkwagner/yasdi2mqtt/README.md

     * Detected devices will be printed to console, the first MQTT message might take 1-2 minutes more because of device data download

 ### Debugging
-If you stuck during setup, there are a few options you can check to make `yasdi2mqtt` more verbose:
+If you stuck during setup, there are a few options you can check to make `yasdi2mqtt` more verbose.
+When using custom build settings, you always need to compile your own container with `docker build -t yasdi2mqtt .` afterwards.
 * Enable debug output of `yasdi2mqtt` itself (see variable `LOG_LEVEL` in table below)
 * Replace `YASDI_DEBUG_OUTPUT=0` by `YASDI_DEBUG_OUTPUT=1` in `Dockerfile` to activate `YASDI` debug output
-    * Don't forget to rebuild your container
     * When using manual setup method, replace parameter during YASDI install directly

 ### Environmental variables